 The neighborhood in question is unique in many ways.
 It is predominantly White, with a significantly lower presence of Black, Asian, and Hispanic populations.
 The age distribution skews heavily towards older individuals, with the highest concentration in the 50-79 age bracket for both males and females.
 The neighborhood has a low number of young adults, particularly in the 18-24 age range.

 This area is characterized by a high number of early morning workers, starting their day between midnight and 6 am.
-Commuting times are diverse, with a large number of residents commuting less than 15 minutes or over 90 minutes to work.
+Commuting times are diverse, however there is also a large number of residents commuting less over 90 minutes to work.
 Many people in this neighborhood work in agricultural, forestry, fishing, and mining industries, with men outnumbering women in these occupations.
 Women in the neighborhood are more likely to be employed in educational services, health care, and social assistance.

 The educational attainment is somewhat mixed, with a high number of residents having completed 9th-11th grade or holding a GED or alternative credential.
 There is a notably low number of residents with a Bachelor's degree or higher.
 Correspondingly, income levels in the area are generally lower, with the majority earning less than $60,000 per year.
 Many households have income below the poverty level, and a high proportion of residents receive retirement income.